How to prepare a debt management plan

 Step 6: Keep your creditors advised about your circumstances, particularly if you find you are unable to maintain your renegotiated arrangements.

-Step 7: Contact a financial counsellor for assistance with preparing your personal debt management plan.
+Step 7: Contact a financial counsellor for assistance with preparing your personal debt management plan or if your living costs exceed your income.